MezerLab/mrQ_Phantoms/README.md

 How to Scan , Organize the files and preform the Analysis:

-mrQ_phantom is a to tools in order to create a T1 and PD' map with minimzied B1+ and B1- biases.
+mrQ_Phantom is a tool in order to create a T1 and PD' map with minimzied B1+ and B1- biases.

 For that purposes: